 It may be time to rethink prescribing opioids for chronic pain.

-Opioid pain relievers demonstrated no advantages over non-opioid medications for treating chronic back and arthritis pain over a one-year period, but they did lead to more side effects, concludes a published today in the Journal of the American Medical Association (JAMA).
+Opioid pain relievers demonstrated no advantages over non-opioid medications for treating chronic back and arthritis pain over a one-year period, but they did lead to more side effects, concludes a

 “We already knew opioids were more dangerous than other treatment options because they put people at risk for accidental death and addiction.
 This study shows that extra risk doesn’t come with any extra benefit,” Dr. Erin Krebs, lead study author and women’s health medical director at the Minneapolis VA Health Care System, told Healthline.

 The study recruited 240 individuals with chronic pain.
 One group was given an opioid pain medication while the other was treated with either acetaminophen or a nonsteroidal anti-inflammatory drug.

 Researchers looked at a handful of outcomes: pain-related functioning, the degree to which pain affects quality of life (things like daily activities, working, and sleeping); pain intensity, the actual severity of pain; and adverse side effects from medication.